sanao1006/My-Cpp-Space/RC circuit/README.md

 ## what's this?
-### A program to output the time response of voltage v(t) and current i(t) in an RC circuit as shown in the figure to a file.
+### A program to output time response of voltage v(t) and current i(t) in an RC circuit as shown in the figure to a file.
 ![秋田犬](https://github.com/sanao1006/My_Cpp-_Space/blob/master/RC%20circuit/rc.png)
 The default setting is
 V=50V